K. C. Venugopal

-K. C. Venugopal (born 4 February 1963) is an Indian politician who is a Member of Parliament, Lok Sabha elected from Alappuzha Lok Sabha constituency and former member of parliament in Upper House and is a member of the Indian National Congress.
+Kozhummal Chattadi Venugopal (born 4 February 1963) is an Indian politician who is a Member of Parliament, Lok Sabha elected from Alappuzha Lok Sabha constituency.
+He is a former member of parliament in Upper House and is a member of the Indian National Congress.
 He has been appointed a General Secretary of AICC and in charge of Karnataka on 29 April 2017.
-Later, he was given additional charge of the general secretary of the organization.
-He was the Minister of State for Civil Aviation & Ministry of Power in the UPA Government.
+Later, he was given additional charge of the general secretary of the organisation.

+He was the Minister of State for Civil Aviation & Ministry of Power in the second UPA government.
+He was a Rajya Sabha MP from Rajasthan between 2020 and 2024 and an MLA for Alappuzha from 1996 to 2009 and served as Cabinet Minister in the Kerala State Government for Tourism and Devaswoms in 2004.

-Personal life
+Early life

-K. C. Venugopal was born on 4 February 1963 to Kunjukrishnan Nambiar and Janaki Amma in Payyanur, Kannur District of Kerala.
+Kozhummal Chattadi Venugopal was born on 4 February 1963 to Kunjukrishnan Nair and Janaki Amma in Payyanur, Kannur district of Kerala on 4 February 1963.

+Venugopal completed his higher education at Payyannur College, which was affiliated with the University of Calicut at the time.
+He graduated with a Bachelor of Science (B.Sc.) and later obtained a Master of Science (M.Sc.) in Mathematics from the university in 1986.
+During his college days, he was also a volleyball player.

-Political life
+Political career

-K. C. Venugopal taking charge as the Minister of Power in Manmohan Singh ministry.
+Venugopal taking charge as the Minister of State for Power in Second Manmohan Singh ministry on 20 January 2011.

-He came to active politics through the Student Movement of the Indian National Congress.
+Venugopal came to active politics through the Student Movement of the Indian National Congress.
 He became the State President of the Kerala Students Union and State President of the Indian Youth Congress, He was elected to the Kerala Legislative Assembly from Alappuzha Constituency in 1996, 2001 and 2006.
 He served as the Minister for Dewaswom and Tourism in the Oommen Chandy Ministry from 2004-06.
 He contested the General Elections to Loksabha from Alappuzha Constituency in 2009 and was elected.

 On 29 April 2017, he was chosen as general secretary of All India Congress Committee.
 He also was made in charge of Congress War Rooms in many elections.
 He was nominated from Rajasthan as a Member of parliament Rajya Sabha on 19 June 2020.
 He served until 2024, when he resigned to contest the general election.
+He won from Alappuzha once again this time with a margin of 63,513 votes.